 Idiopathic scoliosis doesn’t happen all at once; it develops gradually over time, and may worsen rapidly during rapid growth in the pre-teen and teen years.
 Some mild curves never worsen with growth and need no treatment.
 Some curves worsen only a little and need no treatment.
 Early detection of abnormal spinal curves by school screening programs and pediatricians is intended to find scoliosis early enough to begin brace treatment and avoid surgery.
 Once an abnormal spine curve has been detected, it’s important to monitor the curve during growth.

 The years before and during adolescence are a time of rapid growth and your child’s curve can worsen quickly.
 Your child’s health care provider will decide on his/her treatment plan and follow-up based upon the results of x-rays and a physical exam.
-Even though your child’s curve may not bother him/her now, it may need to be watched.
+Even though your child’s curve may not bother him/her now, it may need to be monitored.
 Your child’s health care provider will show you the curve on your child’s x-rays to help you understand how the curvature is measured.

 Why treat scoliosis?

-Avoiding future problems: Scoliosis rarely is a problem to the child or adolescent who has a curve.
+Avoiding future problems: Scoliosis rarely seems a problem to the child or adolescent who has a curve.
 Why then do we bother to monitor and treat curves?
 Adults with moderate or severe scoliosis can have progressively worsening curves which cause cosmetic disfigurement, back pain and in the worst cases, difficulty breathing.
 Treatment after the curve has already become severe in adulthood is much less successful than treatment during childhood or adolescence.
-By finding progressive curves early, we hope to keep them from becoming problems in adulthood.
+By finding progressive curves early, we hope to keep them from becoming problematic in adulthood.

 Treatment without surgery: Exercises and braces